zsiki/Find-GCP/README.md

 measured by GNSS (GPS), total station or other surveyor's method.
 We prefer the 3x3 or 4x4 ArUco library, the larger the squares in the marker, the smaller the the total marker size can be.
 You should print markers on gray background to avoid burt in on photos.
+You can use gsd_calc utitility to extimate necessary marker size from the sensor parameters and fligth altitude.

 The 3x3 or 4x4 ArUco markers on the image should be minimum 20 x 20 pixels to be detected, the optimal